GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radiator.md

 ## Prerequisites

+### Radiator
+Consult the [Radiator documentation](https://open.com.au/radiator/ref.pdf) for information about how to install Radiator.

 ### Perl
 [Radiator](https://radiatorsoftware.com/products/radiator/) and its plugins are written in Perl.
-Consult the [Radiator documentation](https://open.com.au/radiator/ref.pdf) for information about how to install Perl and Radiator.

 In addition to Perl and the Perl modules Radiator is dependent upon, this authentication plugin has the following Perl module dependencies:

 - `Data::UUID`
 - `Encode`